 However, if you’re going with a non-commercial breed like this and you’d like to raise a prize Thanksgiving turkey, you need to buy your poults right away!
 You won’t want to start any later than May to have a turkey worthy of stuffing by the time the holiday arrives.
 These breeds can take between 24 and 28 weeks to reach the desired size to attend a large family feast.

 But enough about Thanksgiving!
 Although this is the holiday we have grown to associate the most with turkey, this tasty poultry can also be served to celebrate Christmas or Easter!
 For Christmas, obviously, you will want to apply the same reasoning you would for Thanksgiving, simply shifted a couple of weeks later (although again, you can always simply slaughter and freeze your birds when they reach a large enough size, even if it’s before the holiday in question).

-To raise a bird that will be the right size and flavor for an Easter or other spring gathering, choose June or July hatchlings to assing to the task.
-These will be ideal, and can be slaightered midwinter to be frozen through the spring if they get too large.
+To raise a bird that will be the right size and flavor for an Easter or other spring gatherings, choose June or July hatchlings to assign to the task.
+These will be ideal and can be slaughtered midwinter to be frozen through the spring if they get too large.

 So many people these days seem to associate a large, juicy turkey with Thanksgiving alone.
 In fact, you often only see whole turkeys in the supermarkets around Thanksgiving!
 However, these delicious birds reach such large sizes, they’re ideal for big family gatherings or festive occasions throughout the year.

-As summer approaches, consider buying some poults for your homestead this year and try your hand at raising your own holiday turkey!
-I don’t know about you, but I’m already craving some stuffing and cranberry sauce…
+So when summertime approaches, consider buying some poults for your homestead this year and try your hand at raising your own holiday turkey!